-Differences between Projected and Actual Investment Earnings
+Differences between Expected and Actual Investment Earnings

 Differences between projected and actual investment earnings were recognized in pension expense using a straight-line amortization method over a closed five-year period.
+The first year is recognized as pension expense and the remaining years are shown as either deferred outflows of resources or deferred inflows of resources.